Erica Fowler: Early life

 Fowler originally played rugby sevens, representing the University of Queensland nationally.
 She also played 33 games for Yeronga in the Queensland Women's Australian Football League (QWAFL) and its lower division, the Queensland Women's Football Association.
 Fowler suffered injury and illness in 2016, causing her to miss the Australian University Games and leaving her with a choice between her sporting and paramedicine careers.
 She was part of the Yeronga team victorious over Coorparoo in the 2017 QWAFL grand final.
 Fowler accepted an offer to join Collingwood's VFL Women's side in 2018 and split her time between sport and work, travelling from Brisbane to Melbourne every few weeks to play.

 AFLW career

 For the 2018 AFLW draft, Collingwood was granted two chances to pre-select recruits to compensate for losing players to injury and rival clubs, using a similar bidding mechanism to the father–daughter rule.
 The club selected Fowler with pick 70; she was expected to play as a key forward and ruckwoman assisting Eliza Hynes, because of her 180-centimetre stature.
 She hoped her rugby sevens experience would bring "a different physicality and athleticism to the game".
+In November 2024, Fowler was delisted by Collingwood.

+In May 2025, after standing out for Sandringham during six VFL Women's matches, Fowler was signed by AFLW club Geelong.